How to Calculate Year over Year Percentage Change in Excel

 =(C6-C5)/C5

-• Subsequently, change the Number format to Percentage.
+• Change the data format from Number to Percentage.

 Calculate Year over Year Percentage Increase in Excel

-• After that, you can drag the Fill Handle icon to AutoFill the corresponding data in the rest of the cells D7:D10.
+• Drag the Fill Handle icon to AutoFill the corresponding data in the rest of the cells of range D7:D10.

-Finally, you will get all the YoY (Year over Year) growth percentage.
-Which are positive in the result.
+Finally, you get all the YoY (Year over Year) growth percentages with positive results.

 Calculate Year over Year Percentage Decrease in Excel

 Now, we will see the calculation of year over year percentage decremental change in Excel.
-Basically, when the previous year amount is more than the present year amount then it will be a negative change.
+Basically, when the previous year’s amount is more than the present year’s amount then it will be a negative change.
 Or, you can say the company made a loss.
-Similarly, we’re going to use the Conventional way for the calculation.
+Similarly, we’re going to use the conventional way for the calculation.

-• Secondly, let’s write the formula given below in the D6 cell on the Excel sheet.
+• Write the formula given below in cell D6.

 =(C6-C5)/C5